WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 3. **Alternative Access Platforms**

-    Some CMIP data is also hosted in non-ESGF storage facilities.
+    Some CMIP data is also hosted in "dark" (non-ESGF) storage facilities.
 Below are links to some of these.
 If you know of another place CMIP data is currently being stored, please submit [this form][altaccess] to let us and the community know!

     * COMING SOON